Paris green

 Paris green (copper(II) acetate triarsenite or copper(II) acetoarsenite) is an arsenic- and copper-containing pigment.
-It is an emerald-green crystalline powder that is also known as Mitis green, Schweinfurt green, Sattler green, emerald, Vienna green, Emperor green or Mountain green.
+It is an emerald-green crystalline powder that is also known as Mitis green, Schweinfurt green, Sattler green, emerald green, Vienna green, emperor green or mountain green.
 It is highly toxic and has thus also been used as a rodenticide and insecticide.
 Its formula is Cu(C2H3O2)2*3Cu(AsO2)2.

 It was manufactured in 1814 to be a pigment to make a vibrant green paint, and was used by many notable painters in the 19th century.
-The color of Paris green is said to range from a pale blue green when very finely ground, to a deeper green when coarsely ground.
+The color of Paris green is said to range from a pale blue-green when very finely ground, to a deeper green when coarsely ground.
 Due to the presence of arsenic, the pigment is extremely toxic.
 In paintings, the color can degrade quickly.

 Preparation and structure

 Paris green may be prepared by combining copper(II) acetate and arsenic trioxide.
 The structure was confirmed by X-ray crystallography.

-A subunit of the Cu(C2H3O2)2*3Cu(AsO2)2 framework, highlighting the As3O6(3-) ligand.
-Color code: Cu = blue, As = large gray, C = gray, O = red.

 History

 In 1814, Paris green was invented by paint manufacturers Wilhelm Sattler and Friedrich Russ, in Schweinfurt, Germany for the Wilhelm Dye and White Lead Company.
 They were attempting to produce a more stable pigment than Scheele's green, seeking to make a green that was less susceptible to darkening around sulfides.
 In 1822, the recipe for emerald green was published by Justus von Liebig and André Braconnot.

 In 1867, the pigment was named Paris green and was officially recognized as the first chemical insecticide in the world.
 Because of its arsenic content, the pigment was dangerous and toxic to manufacture, often resulting in factory poisonings.
+The production of Paris green exposed factory workers in pigment production facilities to hazardous airborne arsenic compounds, leading to frequent cases of both acute and chronic poisoning.
+Because the pigment was handled as a fine powder, workers were especially vulnerable to inhalation and long-term internal exposure.
+These health risks made Paris green one of the most dangerous industrial pigments of the era.

 At the time, emerald green was praised as a more durable and vibrant substitute for Scheele's green, even though it would later prove to degrade quickly and react with other manufactured paints.